fbohz/fbohz.github.io/_posts/2020-08-04-mobile_development_roads.markdown

   - Enterprise
   - Media

 You will be surprised that many of the mobile applications that you use are actually hybrid mobile applications (using frameworks like React Native).
-Take Facebook app as an example, it is completely done using React Native!
+Take Facebook app as an example.

 So now that you know the options available *which road will you take?*